gvwilson/thirdbit/src/fiction/iffy/index.md

 "It wants us to get movin'."

 "Aright."
-Ignacio stepped into the small chamber, bent down, grabbed the handwheel, and yelped,
+Edson stepped into the small chamber, bent down, grabbed the handwheel, and yelped,